maduhu/Documentation/ILP/README.md

 ### Application Layer

 The Application Layer coordinates and prepares overall payments.
 User-facing applications implement protocols from this layer to prepare payments with one another.
-At this layer, the two endpoints of a payment communicate directly to one another.
-In the Level One Project, the [Scheme Adapter][] implements a custom a application layer protocol using IPR as the Transport layer.
-In the L1P's custom protocol, the two DFSP's communicate directly via HTTPS to plan a payment before preparing it.
+At this layer, the two endpoints of a payment communicate directly with one another.
+In the Level One Project, the [Scheme Adapter][] implements a custom application layer protocol using Interledger Payment Request (IPR) format as the Transport layer.
+In the L1P's custom protocol, the two DFSP's communicate directly using HTTPS to plan a payment before preparing it.

 ### Transport Layer

 The Transport Layer defines how payments are identified and how to generate the cryptographic conditions for the transfers in the payment.
-The Level One Project uses the Interledger Payment Request (IPR) format.
+The Level One Project uses the IPR format.
 For the data included in this layer, the Level One Project uses the format defined by the Interledger Pre-Shared Key (PSK) specification, which resembles HTTP headers, although L1P does not use the PSK protocol itself.
 L1P does not encrypt the data.

 Key pieces of data that are defined in this level are: